nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 * Only read access to your LDAP (edit or delete of users on your LDAP is not supported)
 * Optional: Allow users to change their LDAP password from Nextcloud

-.. warning:: The LDAP app is not compatible with the ``User backend using remote HTTP servers`` app.
-You cannot use both of them at the same time.

 .. note:: A non-blocking or correctly configured SELinux setup is needed for the LDAP backend to work.
 Please refer to the :ref:`selinux-config-label`.